-But nobody has canceled other serious diseases (like cancer) and the necessity of their treatment.
-Let’s take cancer and view how things with its treatment are going in the UK, ranked sixth among countries with the most well-developed healthcare systems in the 2020 Best Countries report by U.S. News & World Report.
+But COVID-19 hasn’t canceled other serious medical conditions and the necessity of their treatment.
+Let’s consider how cancer treatment is going in the UK, ranked eighth among countries with the most well-developed healthcare systems in the 2020 Best Countries report by U.S. News & World Report.

 Healthcare data sharing issues related to cancer treatment in the UK

-Cancer patients must go to different facilities for diagnostic tests, imaging, and examinations.
-Clinicians need to access all patient data from all these facilities in one place to review test results and decide on an approach to treatment: surgery, chemotherapy, radiotherapy, or sometimes all three.
-The local National Health Service (NHS) trust teams commonly manage this process and organize treatment.
-But transferring all patient data from the NHS hospital to a private provider turns out to be a challenge.
+In the UK, cancer patients must go to different facilities for diagnostic tests, imaging, and examinations.
+But clinicians need to access patient data from all these facilities in one place to review test results and decide on an approach to treatment: surgery, chemotherapy, radiation therapy, or sometimes all three.
+Local Area Teams (LAT) under the National Health Service (NHS) commonly manage this process and organize treatment.
+But transferring all patient data from an NHS hospital to a private provider turns out to be a challenge.

-Patient records, lab and imaging results, and radiotherapy scans are stored on different systems.
-This incompatibility has led to a mass of ad hoc solutions and the systemless transfer of paper documents between the NHS and private clinicians with the possibility of confusion and delays.
-Rutherford Health, a UK network of oncology centers, managed to come up with a solution to their internal and external data sharing problems.
+Patient records, lab and imaging results, and radiotherapy scans are stored on different incompatible systems.
+This incompatibility has led to a mass of ad hoc solutions and the systemless transfer of paper documents between the NHS and private clinics — alongside the possibility of confusion, delays, and patients’ data loss.
+Rutherford Health, a UK network of oncology centers, came up with a solution to their internal and external patient data interoperability problems.

 Networked multi-center system to tackle interoperability

-Understanding the high risk of equipment failure, Rutherford Health implemented an advanced networked multi-center proton beam therapy system that’s capable of seamlessly sharing patient information within and beyond the network’s centers.
+Understanding the high risk of equipment failure, the Rutherford Health network implemented an advanced networked multi-center proton beam therapy system that’s capable of seamlessly sharing patient information within and beyond the network’s centers.

-When individuals receive radiotherapy in a Rutherford Health center, a team of healthcare specialists can examine the planning scans that show the cancer and the area around it to plan radiotherapy.
-The scans are stored centrally in a secure private cloud.
-In case the equipment fails in one center, a patient can be quickly moved to another center with properly functioning equipment.
-A networked system helps the treatment team immediately access and use patient information to proceed with treatment.
+When individuals receive radiotherapy in a Rutherford Health center, a team of healthcare specialists can examine scans that show the cancer and the area around it to plan treatment.
+These scans are stored centrally in a secure private cloud.
+And in case the equipment fails in one center, a patient can quickly be moved to another center with properly functioning equipment.
+A networked system helps the treatment team immediately access and use patient information to keep treatments on schedule.

-Many clinics as well as life sciences, health insurance, telehealth, and remote patient monitoring organizations can also enjoy the benefits of integrated healthcare systems, especially if starting from scratch when there's no dependency on legacy systems at the heart of an organization.
+Many clinics as well as life sciences, health insurance, telehealth, and remote patient monitoring organizations can also enjoy the benefits of integrated healthcare systems — especially if they’re building these systems from scratch, without dependencies on legacy systems.

-Although these legacy systems are expensive to maintain and hard to connect with other systems, they are difficult to replace.
-This is due to the amount of essential data they keep and the multiple systems they support.
+Although legacy systems are expensive to maintain and hard to connect with other systems, they’re difficult to replace due to the amount of essential data they hold and the multiple systems they support.
 But with modern technologies, it’s also possible to improve legacy systems.

-Further in the article, we’ll tell you how you can ensure all-round integration.
+Later, we’ll tell you how you can ensure integration with all the systems you need to integrate with and how to prevent data loss in healthcare.
 But let’s first pay attention to key problems within healthcare organizations that an effective healthcare integration system might tackle.

-What healthcare providers’ pains might a healthcare integration system heal?
+What healthcare provider pains might a healthcare integration system heal?

-According to ResearchAndMarkets.com, interoperability issues are a big restraint to providing better customer service.
+According to ResearchAndMarkets, healthcare interoperability issues are a big restraint to providing better customer service in clinical settings.
 One of these issues is the inability of systems to share data and correctly interpret received data.
 But there are also other pains healthcare providers need to heal.

-Data integration issues.
+Data integration challenges.
 Medical organizations are failing to integrate data platforms into their software infrastructures, and data integration problems cost healthcare providers money.
 Operating costs are high because of low operational efficiency.
-Any system you need to integrate with might codify data differently, resulting in difficulties with translating or consolidating information.
-And the more solutions an organization deploys, the more difficult it is to clean the data mess.
+Each system you need to integrate with might store data differently, resulting in difficulties with translating and consolidating data.
+And the more healthcare software solutions an organization deploys, the more difficult it is to clean up the data mess.

-Insufficient customer experience.
+Poor customer experience.
 Consumers are paying more and more for their medical bills.
 Meanwhile, they’re used to the top-notch web and mobile experiences provided by companies in the financial and e-commerce industries.
 No wonder they expect the same experience from healthcare providers.
-Offering this kind of experience requires consumers’ ability to access all needed medical information via a software solution that centrally collects all data.
-As a result, a consumer uses a context-aware solution that doesn’t ask repeated questions.
+Offering this kind of experience means allowing healthcare consumers to access all their medical data via a central software solution that’s context-aware and doesn’t repeatedly ask the same questions.

-Medical staff is burdened by administrative tasks.
-Healthcare specialists are burdened by time-consuming administrative work and the necessity to use inefficient apps.
-Physicians and nurses are filling out medical forms instead of taking care of patients.
+Burden of administrative tasks.
+Healthcare specialists are burdened by time-consuming administrative work and the necessity to use inefficient applications.
+Physicians and nurses spend time filling out medical forms instead of taking care of patients.

 Issues with data security.
-Medical institutions deal with Protected Health Information (PHI), and US healthcare providers have to comply with strict regulations like HIPAA.
+Medical institutions deal with Protected Health Information (PHI), and US healthcare providers have to comply with strict requirements such as those imposed by HIPAA.
 Healthcare providers should also make sure they protect patient data well, as cybercriminals often target healthcare systems to get access to PHI.

-Data is flooding infrastructure.
-All of the data a medical facility deals with has to be securely stored, processed, and analyzed to enhance patient treatments, medical outcomes, and financial results.
-Otherwise, there’s a high possibility of occurring errors and missing details.
-Medical errors are dangerous, as they’re the main cause of death in the US.
+Data flooding infrastructure.
+All of the data a medical facility deals with has to be securely stored, processed, and analyzed to improve patient treatments, medical outcomes, and financial results.
+If not, there’s a high possibility of errors and missing details.
+Medical errors are dangerous, as they’re the leading cause of death in the US.
 Incomplete or missing imaging data and relying on memory are some of the causes.

 Insufficient use of analytics.
 Medical institutions often can’t integrate analytics into their clinical and operational workflows.
-According to a recent industry survey, eight in ten interviewed healthcare managers stated that their use of advanced analytics for decision-making and strategic planning was negligible.
+According to a recent survey by Black Book Research, eight in ten interviewed healthcare managers state that their use of advanced analytics for decision-making and strategic planning is negligible.

-Lack of competitive advantage.
+Lack of a competitive advantage.
 Competition between healthcare providers is fierce.
-To survive, a medical organization can’t avoid building an effective management system.
-In the US alone, Medicare and insurance companies prefer to rely on electronic data exchange, which is possible only with an automated system in place.
-A clinic able to send and obtain patient data and medical reports electronically always wins over competitors.
+To survive, a medical organization must build an effective management system.
+In the US, Medicare and insurance companies prefer to rely on electronic data exchange, which is possible only with an automated system.
+A clinic that’s able to send and obtain patient data and medical reports electronically always wins over competitors.

 Lack of process automation.
 Without one unified system that securely integrates data, the ability to automate processes and effectively use healthcare information is extremely limited.
 Process automation reduces operational costs.
 Conversely, if you don’t automate your processes, your operational costs increase.

 The solution to all these problems might be an automated hospital integration system tailored to business requirements.
-Such a system should integrate with all healthcare services (providers, payers, vendors, etc.) and devices to incorporate all the data into one user interface.
+Such a system should integrate with all services of providers, payers, vendors, and other entities as well as with devices to incorporate data into one user interface.

 But there are some pitfalls on the road to building such a system.